Organisational effectiveness for complex initiatives

 The core mindset shift is to consider any organisation as a connected collection of teams (a ‘team of teams’) and to start with the default assumption that the collective is not connecting, communicating, and co-ordinating as well as it needs to, given the complexity of the shared endeavour and the changing environment in which the component teams are operating.

 This assumption then opens the door to applying high-performing team practices to the whole through inter-team coaching.
 When we remind ourselves that an organisation (be it a programme, a company, or an alliance of entities) is nothing more than a collection of teams, we open up a range of new possibilities for orchestrating the whole without ripping up, or redesigning, what’s already in place.

 In the next blog we’ll look at some specific team-of-teams practices, more on high performing teams and how leaders can get started with inter-team coaching.
-In the meantime, if you’d like to discuss organisational effectiveness and how team-of-teams thinking could apply in your context, please get in touch
+In the team time, if you’d like to discuss organisational effectiveness and how team-of-teams thinking could apply in your context, please get in touch.

 A guest blog for FP from Alan Hocking. /https://www.linkedin.com/in/alanhocking

 If you want to get more value out of your procurement spend, or you just want to know more about us, request a callback above or send us an email and we will come straight back to you.